dmalhotra/SCTL/doc/tutorial/permutation.rst

 ===========================

 This tutorial provides an overview of the Permutation class and demonstrates how to create, manipulate, and perform operations with permutation objects.
-For more advanced usage and additional features, please refer to the :ref:`Permutation class documentation <permutation-dox>`.
+For more advanced usage and additional features, please refer to the Permutation class API in :ref:`permutation.hpp <permutation_hpp>`.

+.. :ref:`Permutation class documentation <permutation-dox>`.

 Creating Permutation Matrices
 ------------------------------